-PROGRAM REQUIREMENTS Bachelor of Arts in Criminal Justice, Bachelor of Arts in Management and Bachelor of Arts in Psychology, Bachelor of Business Administration in Accounting (SGAPE hybrid off campus) Cumulative GPA 2.000/4.000 from any college-level coursework and generally two years of work experience.
+PROGRAM REQUIREMENTS Bachelor of Arts in Criminal Justice, Bachelor of Arts in Management and Bachelor of Arts in Organizational Leadership, Bachelor of Arts in Psychology, Bachelor of Business Administration in Accounting (SGAPE hybrid off campus) Cumulative GPA 2.000/4.000 from any college-level coursework and generally two years of work experience.
 May require identified Basic Skills and prerequisite courses, before enrolling in the major (cohort courses).
-Bachelor of Business Administration in Accounting Cumulative GPA 2.000/4.000 from any college-level coursework and generally two years of work experience.
+Bachelor of Business Administration in Accounting, Bachelor of Business Administration in Business Analytics, and Bachelor of Business Administration in Finance (Lisle accelerated on-campus) Cumulative GPA 2.000/4.000 from any college-level coursework and generally two years of work experience.
 May require identified Basic Skills and prerequisite courses in College Algebra or Finite Math, Managerial Accounting, Financial Accounting; and for Finance majors, Microeconomics and Macroeconomics.
+Bachelor of Science in Nursing Cumulative GPA 2.500/4.000 from any college-level coursework; completion of the first year A.D. nursing courses from a regionally accredited institution.
+Before enrolling in the major conferral of A.A.S Degree with a major in Nursing from a regionally accredited institution; proof of current, unencumbered RN license in the state of RN employment; 86 semester credit hours in designated, required coursework documented by official transcripts; of the 86 credits, students may have up to 12 general education course credits to complete prior to enrollment in BSN NRHL Cohort Course sequence.